What is customs fraud?

 - Otterbox paid $4.3 million to settle allegations that it omitted the value of “assists” from the dutiable value OtterBox declared to the U.S. Customs and Border Protection on entry documents for products it imported.

-There’s no requirement for a whistleblower to be an American citizen to submit a claim and be eligible for a reward.
-Nor does the whistleblower need to be an insider; the whistleblower may be a competitor or consumer who became aware of the tariff evasion.
+There’s no requirement for a whistleblower to be an American citizen to bring claims and be eligible for a reward.
+Nor does the whistleblower need to be an insider.
+Rather, the whistleblower may be a competitor or consumer who became aware of the tariff evasion.
 The most important thing is to build a convincing case.

 Qui tam claims are also not like ordinary lawsuits.
 There are unique substantive and procedural requirements that, if not followed, could invalidate your claim and your ability to recover a reward.